 Liquidation Value Appraisals

-Will I need to leave my jewelry with you to have it appraised?
+Do I need to leave my jewelry for appraisal?

 What should I bring to my appraisal appointment?

-Unfortunately, no. We must see the item in person to provide a written appraisal.
+Regrettably, we cannot.
+We need to examine the jewelry piece in person to provide a written appraisal.